"Relax, trust in quality and experience for your home inspection."

 Process of a Home Inspection

-A home inspection covers the visible and accessible areas of the home.
+An existing home owner or seller inspection covers the visible and accessible areas of the home.
 It includes the heating and air conditioning systems, the structure, the interior and exterior, the roofing, the plumbing system, the electrical system and the foundation.
 The attics and crawl spaces will be entered and inspected as well as walking the roof, if all are safe to do so.
-FREE carbon monoxide testing and accessible gas fittings leak detection is included with your whole house inspection from Calvin, (time permitting), although this is not a requirement.
-Also, digital pictures are taken, custom marked, and provided to you, @ $.31 each.
+Carbon monoxide testing and accessible gas fittings leak detection is available with your whole house inspection from Calvin.

 A home inspector is an observer and a reporter of the conditions of the home.
-A report is then issued to the purchaser of the home inspection, along with recommendations as applicable.
+A report is then issued, along with recommendations as applicable.
 A trained and experienced home inspector can visually and mentally picture 1500 items & images as he spends hours inspecting the home.
-A home inspector will share valuable information with you about maintaining your dream home.
+A home inspector will share valuable information with you about maintaining your home.

 Choosing a Home Inspector